AlGepe/OmniSnippets_JS/docs/stdCustomJS/barChart.rst

 We have chosen the following colours for this chart: **red** (for ``n1`` and ``offset1``) and **yellow2** (for ``n2`` and ``offset2``) which corresponds to positions **9** and **6** in the array of data [#f1]_ as shown in the :ref:`color coding in charts<colorChart>` picture we showed in a previous section

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Dynamic Graphs (bar) <https://bb.omnicalculator.com/#/calculators/1967>`__ on BB
+Check it out at `Charts (bar) <https://bb.omnicalculator.com/#/calculators/1993>`__ on BB

 Code and comments
 -----------------